firebase/firebase-js-sdk/docs-devsite/auth.totpsecret.md

 # TotpSecret class
 Provider for generating a [TotpMultiFactorAssertion](./auth.totpmultifactorassertion.md#totpmultifactorassertion_interface)<!-- -->.

 Stores the shared secret key and other parameters to generate time-based OTPs.
-Implements methods to retrieve the shared secret key, generate a QRCode URL.
+Implements methods to retrieve the shared secret key and generate a QR code URL.

 <b>Signature:</b>